chrisvinhston/Gun_Violence/README.md

-# Data_visualization
+# Gun Violence
 by Chris Vinh

-Make interpreations from dataframe about gun violence in the U.S. from 2013-2018.
+Inspect dataframe for trends and interpretations from about gun violence in the U.S. from 2013-2018.